THE ARK OF HIS COVENANT

 The truth is, the Holy Spirit has given a ministry to every member of the Body of Christ.

-But all these worketh that one and the selfsame Spirit, dividing to every man severally as he will.
-For as the body is one, and hath many members, and all the members of that one body, being many, are one body: so also is Christ [Messiah].
+For as the [human] body is one and has many members, but all the members of that one body, being many, are one body, so also is Christ.
 (I Corinthians 12:11,12)

 There is no Christian who is a priest over other Christians.
 Every Christian is called to be a priest of God, not over other Christians but over the saved nations of the world.
 The very concept of Israel is that of a people who have been called out from among the rest of mankind to serve God as a royal priesthood on behalf of the people of the nations.